bigkemp/SF-Seat-Wizard/README.md

-# Seat Management Application For SalesForce
+# Seat Wizard - Seat Management Application For SalesForce

 <img src="https://i.ibb.co/wNngN6y/Seat-Wizard.png" alt="Seat-Wizard" border="0">

-Draw seats on jpeg maps of your organization's floors, setting up the type, attributes and neighborhoods for seats,meeting rooms and etc.
+Seat Management and Booking App enables the user to manage seats and seat booking in Salesforce.

-"builders" can draw on an uploaded image: seats,rooms and etc. Making this application reusable for multiple scenarios and needs.
-Users can make reservations based on the "builders" drawings, search for other coworkers's reservations and managed their reservatrions under "My Reservations" tab for ease of use.
+The App implements Salesforce Lightning Design System (SLDS) and utilizes Lightning Web Components.
+The App can be used both on Desktop and on Mobile.

-Using Custom Metadata Type for configurations of workdays,workhours and number of weeks available for reservations to suit the company's work schedule.
+Admin User can create seats and rooms by drawing on a Canvas with the organization floor as a background, using Rectangle tool or a "Sticky-Line" tool.

-With Javascript's [Canvas](https://www.w3schools.com/html/html5_canvas.asp) we allow "builders" to draw shapes using 2 tools we built: "Rectangle" and "Sticky Line", accessible through the "Builder" tab, to any user with the permission set.
+After a seat is drawn Admin User can set the seat attributes based on predetermined values.

-Seat Wizard implement Salesforce Lightning Design System (SLDS) and developed using Lightning Web Components and was built to work on both mobile and desktop views.
+End Users can book a seat for a day, multiple days, hour/s, based on the organization preferences (managed by Metadata).
+End Users can search for co-workers' booking and manage their own bookings by using the relevant tabs.

 ## Getting Started

-1. Install our Package in your Org [Lightning Web Components Dev Guide](#Packages), the package is an Unmanged package, to allow full transperanty for you to check and validate that this app is indeed safe for your org.
+1. Install our [Package](#Packages) in your Org - Installation Guide.
+The package is Unmanged, to allow full transperancy.

-2. Set up workdays,workhours and other settings in the "Settings" metadata record under "FloorManager" (Setup -> Custom Metadata Types -> FloorManager -> Settings).
+2. Set up workdays, workhours and other settings in the "Settings" Metadata record under "FloorManager" (Setup -> Custom Metadata Types -> FloorManager -> Settings).

-3. Assign admin to "builder" with Permission set "MapManagerBuilder" (Setup -> Permission Sets -> MapManagerBuilder -> Manage Assignments).
+3. Assign Admin permissions to admin users with Permission Set "MapManagerBuilder" (Setup -> Permission Sets -> MapManagerBuilder -> Manage Assignments).

-4. go to the App Launcher (9 dots menu), search for "Maps", click on "New" to create a Floor, giving the record a name and the url for the floor's image (recommendation: use static resources).
+4. Create Seats - from App Launcher (9 dots menu), search for "Seat Wizard", click on "Builder" tab, choose a floor from the "Floors" picklist.

 5. Go to the App Launcher (9 dots menu), search for "Seat Wizard", click on "Builder" tab, choose a floor from the "Floors" picklist.

 6. Pick a drawing tool using the "Tools" Bar and draw a shape, saving with either Ctrl+S or the save icon under "Drawing" Bar.

-7. Give the saved drawing a Name,Type,Attributes and assign to a neighborhood, saving and finally press on the "Publish" button, to save your drawing's configuarions as a seat.
+7. Set the Seat Name, Type, Attributes and assign to a neighborhood.
+Save and Publish ("Publish" button).
+You just created your new Seat/s.

-8. Move to the "Seat Reservations" tab, choose a floor and a date, once the map will load, you will be able to see your drawing on the map's image, clickable and ready for use.
+8. Click the "Seat Reservations" tab, choose a floor and a date.
+You will be able to see your Seat on the map's image, clickable and ready for use.

 ## Use Seat Wizard on Community

-Use the Seat Wizard in your Saleforce's community, by adding to your chosen page inside the community the lwc component called "Lwc_appLuncher".
+To use the Seat Wizard in your Saleforce's community, add the "Lwc_appLuncher" Lightning Web Component to your chosen page.

 ## Diagram of Seat Wizard's Objects Relationships.